SantiagoM1227/ML4CollEffects/README.md

   - `training/` — training loops, trainers, and checkpointing helpers.
   - `utils/` — small utility modules used across the codebase.
 - `tests/` — unit and integration tests.
-- `third_party/`
-  - `ment-flow/` — vendored or referenced external code (kept separate).
-  - `neuraloperator/` — external neural operator code (kept separate).

 Note:  `src/` is intended to be the authoritative implementation.
-- Notebooks are exploratory: use notebooks for interactive analysis and plotting; don’t rely on them for reproducible experiments or canonical code paths.

 ---